How to Rip Blu-ray to PC and Mac: 3 Free Blu-ray Rippers to Choose

 That's it!
 You should now have a digital copy of your Blu-ray disc that you can play on your computer or transfer to other devices.

-Part 3.
-How to Free Rip a Blu-ray with HandBrake
+Method 2.
+Free Rip a Blu-ray with HandBrake

 With Handbrake, users can rip Blu-ray discs and convert them into popular digital video formats, including MP4, MKV, and WebM.
 What makes HandBrake inferior to MakeMKV is that it does not support encrypted Blu-rays, but HandBrake also has its advantages.
 Handbrake offers a range of advanced settings for video, audio, and subtitle, which allows users to customize the output file to their specific needs.
 These settings include options to adjust the video codec, bitrate, resolution, add subtitles, etc.